smitmartijn/cleur-2018-session-pdf-urls/UCS.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "UCS"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | BRKINI-2018 | [Bridging Traditional Analytics with BigData - SAS on UCS](https://clnv.s3.amazonaws.com/2018/eur/pdf/BRKINI-2018.pdf) | Technical Breakout | Analytics & Automation, Data Center |